statping/statping/dev/README.md

 ``` go
 func InsertNotifierDB() error
 ```
-InsertNotifierDB inject the Statup database instance to the Notifier package
+InsertNotifierDB inject the Statping database instance to the Notifier package